Chemrat/projecteuler/README.md

 Personal repository with Project Euler solutions, for now C++ only

-Using clang is strongly recommended because it actually has working -ftrapv, unlike (GCC)[https://gcc.gnu.org/bugzilla/show_bug.cgi?id=35412]
+Using clang is strongly recommended because it actually has working -ftrapv (unlike GCC, see: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=35412)